 On January 15, 1813, Donald McKenzie returns and passed on the news that the United States and Great Britain were at war (Franchere 165-166).
 Interestingly, the Astorians then had a large meeting of the officers and some staff, a council of war, and noted that they were almost all British subjects yet were employed by an American company.
 They decided then to abandon the establishment in the beginning of summer 1813 (Franchere 167).
 In September 1813 the fur traders get news that Great Britain has sent the Isaac Todd and the Phoebe to seize Fort Astoria (Franchere 191).
 A protracted discussion commenced over several months between the North West Company (a British fur trading company) and the Pacific Fur Company at Fort Astoria. a Bargain was struck on October 23rd 1813, with agreements to pay the salaries of the present fur traders and the arrears owed to the traders.
 The Northwest Company then employed the majority of the fur traders in the Oregon Territory.
 (Franchere 192-194).
 November 30th the British sloop-of-war Raccoon, commanded by Captain Black (Franchere 197).
 This act caused Fort Astoria to become politically under the British flag as a possession of Great Britain.
 They subsequently renamed Astoria, Fort George.

-For about a year, the trading post had year-round inhabitants from the Pacific Fur Traders at Astoria, and was closed in September 1813 when they received word of the eventual abandonment of Fort Astoria.
+For about a year, the trading post had year-round inhabitants from the Pacific Fur Traders at Astoria, and was closed and abandoned in September 1813 when they received word of the eventual abandonment of Fort Astoria.
+In other explorers accounts there are hints that the house may have still been somewhat used until it degraded.

 The Wallace House was located at North Salem, within the Chemawa-Chemeketa (Tcha-mikiti) tribal region, at the northern edge of the Chemeketa Plains.
 The tribe controlled a vast area from the Lake Labish area to just south of the Salem Hills.
 The Chemeketa village was noted by Tribal members at Grand Ronde as being associated with the Santiam (Halpam) tribe of Kalapuya Indians.
 The Santiams had a landclaim that ended at Chemeketa Creek.
 The tribe north of Chemeketa creek was the Ahantchuyuk tribe of Kalapuyans.
 The village at Chemeketa Creek, extended south about a mile along the river and so its likely this was an autonomous village that could align politically with either tribe.
 The major resources of this region was noted as camas prairies, where many tribes would come to Chemeketa to dig camas, and the vast amount of wetland resources of Lake Labish.
 Because there was so much camas here, this was likely a seasonal root gathering encampment site where the Chemeketa village was normally some 200 individuals may have swollen to 500 or more in the vicinity in June and July due to root digging activities.